 Targeted Radiation Treatment for the Eye

 Proton therapy is a highly targeted treatment option for malignant tumors of the eye.
 With proton therapy, a very high dose of radiation is deposited directly into the tumor.
-Nearby healthy tissues in the eye, such as the retina, cornea, lens and optic nerve, receive little to no radiation.
-Eye tumors treated with proton therapy include ocular melanoma and uveal melanoma.
+Nearby healthy tissues such as the retina, cornea, lens, optic nerve, and brain receive little to no radiation from treatment, greatly reducing the risk of side effects and toxicities such as blindness.

 Not All Proton Therapy Is Created Equal